damianhakert/damianhakert.github.io/source/posts/2016-05-23-gitlab-container-registry.html.md

 - User authentication is from GitLab itself, so all the user and group definitions are respected.
 - There's no need to create repositories in the registry; the project is already defined in GitLab.
+- Projects have a new tab, Container Registry, which lists all images related to the project.
 - Every project can have an image repository, but this can be turned off per-project.
-- Projects have a new tab, Container Registry, which lists all images related to the project.
-- Easily upload and download images from GitLab CI.
+- Developers can easily upload and download images from GitLab CI.
-- There's no need to download additional software.
+- There's no need to download or install additional software.

 ## Example